South Australian Wines

 The oldest operating winery in the region, today visitors are invited to enjoy a tasting of current and back vintage wines in a world-class tasting facility.
 Time spent at Wynns Coonawarra Estate leaves visitors with a powerful and lasting impression of Coonawarra.

-About the Wyndham Winery
+More About Wyndham Wines

 For more than 170 years Wyndham Estate has set the benchmark for quality Australian wines, proudly wearing the title of 'industry pioneer' responsible for launching Australian wines onto the world stage